 Duke University seeks to attain and maintain a place of leadership in all that we do.
 This includes leadership in environmental stewardship and sustainability on our campus, in our medical institutions, and in the larger community of which we are a part.

-We are committed to examining the actual and potential environmental impacts associated with our activities and services in order to continually improve environmental performance.
+Ensure that Duke meets its goal of examining the actual and potential environmental impacts associated with campus activities and services in order to continually improve environmental performance

-Tavey brings seven years of experience in the environmental field with four of those years focused on sustainability in higher education at NC State and UNC Greensboro.
+Mrs. Capps has fifteen years of experience in the environmental field with twelve of those years focused on leading sustainability efforts in higher education.
+Prior to joining Duke’s sustainability program in 2006, she worked for NC State University and UNC-Greensboro on their sustainability and waste reduction efforts.
 She graduated from UNC Chapel Hill in 1999 with a BA in Environmental Policy.